antmicro/topwrap/docs/source/description_files.md

 (design-description-port-slicing)=
 ### Port slicing

-You can also slice a port, in order to use some parts of the port as a signal that belongs to a defined interface.
+Ports can be sliced for using some parts of the port as a signal that belongs to a defined interface.

-The example below means:
+As an example:
 `Port m_axi_bid of the IP core is 36 bits wide.
 Use bits 23..12 as the BID signal of the AXI manager is named m_axi_1`

 ```yaml